Overnight Trips What to Bring

 - Sun hat, sunscreen and insect repellent (available to buy at our office)

-- Waterproof parka with hood (disposable rain coat available to buy at our office)
+- Waterproof jacket with hood (disposable rain coat available to buy at our office)

 - Please do not bring tissues or paper towels.
 They add to litter in the Park.
 Bring cotton handkerchiefs